elastisys/compliantkubernetes/docs/user-guide/faq.md

     The only real option is to rely on support from the Infrastructure Provider.
 The latest generation (physical) servers feature a [TPM](https://en.wikipedia.org/wiki/Trusted_Platform_Module) to store the disk encryption key.
 This can be [securely release to the Linux kernel](https://en.wikipedia.org/wiki/Disk_encryption#Full_disk_encryption) thanks to [pre-boot authentication](https://en.wikipedia.org/wiki/Pre-boot_authentication).
 This process is performance-neutral and fully transparent to the VMs running on top of the servers.

-    And that is why Compliant Kubernetes encrypts everything at rest, **only if the underlying Infrastructure Provider supports it**.
+    And that is why Welkin encrypts everything at rest, **only if the underlying Infrastructure Provider supports it**.

 ## What are preview features?